zajichek/bracketdist/README.md

 # bracketdist

-Simulate bracket distributions with custom probability models

-The goal of `bracketdist` is simple: assign the distribution of probability mass across the possible set of tournament bracket configurations.
+The goal of `bracketdist` is simple: distribute probability mass across the possible set of tournament brackets.

 P(b|data)